slotdawg/ts2020/db/aag/aag.rst

    .. figure:: images/9.png

 #.
 Monitor the refresh on the **Operations** page.
-This operation should take approximately 35 minutes.
-You can proceed to the <NEXT LAB> while your clustered database servers are provisioned.
+This operation should take approximately 35 minutes. **You can proceed to the while your clustered database servers are provisioned.**

    .. figure:: images/10.png

 Configure Fiesta for AAG
 ++++++++++++++++++++++++

+Rather than deploy an additional Fiesta web server VM, you will update the configuration of your existing VM to point to the database cluster.

 #.
 In **Era > Databases > Clones**, and select your most recent clone to view the details of the AAG deployment.
 Note the **Listener IP Address** of the Always on Availability Group.